-Graduate programs in education and counseling psychology are approved and accredited by the appropriate associations and agencies including:
+Graduate programs in education and counseling psychology are approved and accredited by the following associations and agencies:

-All NCATE accredited institutions are required to include the following statement in their publications: The Graduate School of Education and Counseling at Lewis & Clark College is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
-This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
-However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.
+The National Council for Accreditation of Teacher Education (NCATE) covers our initial teacher preparation programs and our advanced educator preparation programs.
+However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.

 *July 1, 2013, marked the de facto consolidation of the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC), making the Council for the Accreditation of Educator Preparation (CAEP) the new, sole specialized accreditor for educator preparation.
 (CAEP accreditation is specific to educator preparation and is different from regional accreditation.
 It is the educator preparation provider, specifically, that receives CAEP accreditation—not the larger organization or institution of higher education that may house the provider.)
 Under de facto consolidation, NCATE and TEAC are subsidiaries of CAEP, maintaining their recognition by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA) for the purpose of maintaining the accreditation of educator preparation providers until such time as said providers come up for accreditation under CAEP.